Tresjs/.github/GOVERNANCE.md

 - All of the responsibilities of L2, including...
 - Ownership over specific part(s) of the project (a repo, a package, a website)
 - Ownership over the long-term health and success of TresJS
-- Leadership as a role-model to other maintainers and community members
+- Leadership as a role model to other maintainers and community members

 #### Nomination